-Diesel heating in caravans and motor homes is by far the safest approach because it hugely reduces the risk of carbon monoxide poisoning.
-On a practical level diesel heating in caravans and motor homes is relatively affordable and easy to self-install.
-Fuel is available almost everywhere and is safe and easy to store.
+Diesel heating in caravans and motor homes is the safest approach.
+It hugely reduces the risk of carbon monoxide poisoning.
+Collyn Rivers reports.
+Diesel heating in caravans and motor homes is relatively affordable and easy to self-install.
+Fuel is readily available and safe and easy to store.

-The main risk of heating in any confined space is carbon monoxide poisoning.
-Carbon monoxide is a colourless and odourless gas (slightly lighter than air) formed whenever any carbon-based substance (which is most substances) is burned without enough air – or if burning is only partly complete.
+The main risk of heating in a confined space is carbon monoxide poisoning.
+Carbon monoxide is a colourless and odourless gas.
+It is formed whenever any carbon-based substance (coal, LP gas etc) is burned without enough air for complete combustion.
 There are only minor indications: headache, nausea, fatigue – and then unconsciousness.
 If you were asleep, you may never wake up again.
 Carbon monoxide is rightly called the ‘silent killer’.
-It is now known to have serious effects at much
+It also causes brain damage at minor concentrations.

 Safe RV heating

-Diesel heating in caravans and motor homes avoids the above problems by drawing air from outside the RV into a tiny sealed furnace (located such that it is sealed from the main RV area).
-Diesel oil is injected and ignited in this furnace and ‘burnt’ air is expelled to atmosphere.
-The air to be heated is blown across the hot outer skin of the furnace and ducted to wherever needed.
-The burning gas is thus totally sealed from the air that is heated within the vehicle.
+Diesel heating in caravans and motor homes avoids such issues.
+It draws air from outside the RV into a tiny furnace sealed from the RV’s living area.
+Diesel oil is injected and ignited in this furnace.
+Air to be heated is blown across its hot outer skin and ducted wherever needed.
+The ‘burnt’ air from the furnace is expelled to atmosphere.
+Burning gas is totally sealed from air heated within the vehicle.

-Heaters such as these have been made since the 1930s by Germany’s Eberspacher company and later by Webasto.
-Both brands are highly respected in Europe, the USA and Canada, but were not widely promoted in Australia until 2007 or so.
+These heaters have been made since the 1930s by Germany’s Eberspacher and later by Webasto.
+Both brands are highly respected in Europe, the USA and Canada.
+They began to be promoted in Australia around 2005.
 A similar unit but cheaper unit is available from Diesel Heating Australia.
-Truma introduced similar units a few years ago – one of which operates on LP gas.
+Truma introduced similar (LP gas) units a few years ago.
+There are now other look-alikes of unknown provenance.

-Both Eberspacher and Webasto have long been in the same small German town and some staff move from one to the other.
-Possibly as a result the products are so similar that a few parts are interchangeable.
-There are two main types – air heating, and air and water heating with both made in two sizes.
-The smallest produce ample heat for annexes, camper trailers, small/medium sized boats, caravans and motor homes.
-The next size up will readily heat a large caravan, motor home or coach conversion.
+There are two main types – air heating, and air and water heating.
+Both are made in two sizes.
+Personal experience showed the smallest amply heats annexes, camper trailers, small/medium sized boats, caravans and motor homes.
+The larger readily heats a large caravan, motor home or coach conversion.

-The basic (soup can size) air heating unit is best floor mounted as both the intake and exhaust are on its underside.
-A separate tiny electrically-driven pump, hose and filter may be connected to a separate diesel tank – or can be tapped into the main vehicle tank.
-A small electric control panel may be mounted wherever convenient within the vehicle.
-The hot air is vented to wherever desired via approximately 50 mm diameter flexible hose.
+As both intake and exhaust are on the bottom, the basic (soup-can size) unit is best floor mounted.
+A separate tiny electrically-driven pump, hose and filter may be connected to a separate diesel tank.
+Or (with a motor home) tapped from the vehicle tank.
+A small electric control panel can be wherever convenient within the vehicle.
+The hot air is vented as desired via 50 mm flexible hose.

-The combined space/water heaters have a furnace unit that heats glycol that then flows through a calorifier heat exchange unit.
-This in turn heats water that feeds taps and showers, plus small radiators through which air is feed fan-blown radiators throughout the vehicle.
-The calorifier is available as a storage tank that holds xx litres of hot water – or as a tiny on-line unit that heats water as it is drawn.
+The combined space/water heaters have a furnace unit that heats glycol.
+This then flows through a calorifier heat exchange uni.
+This unit also stores the heated water to feeds taps and showers.
+It also feeds small radiators through which air is fan blow wherever required.
+The calorifier is also available as a tiny on-line unit that heats water as it is drawn.

 I used a Webasto air heater unit in a previously owned OKA in much of outback Australia.
-Temperatures there drop quickly after sun down and often to below freezing.
-Even on its lowest heat setting, the heater kept the OKA’s interior at a comfortable (for us) 25 degrees C whilst using about a fifth of a litre of diesel an hour.
+Temperatures there drop quickly after sun-down and often to below freezing.
+Even on its lowest heat setting, the heater kept the OKA’s interior at a comfortable (for us) 25 degrees C. It typically used a fifth of a litre of diesel an hour.

 Unsilenced, the exhaust is intrusive outside the vehicle and may bother neighbouring campers at night.
-This is reduced considerably by the now standard exhaust silencer and further still by the (then optional, but necessary) inlet silencer.
+This is reduced considerably by the now standard exhaust silencer.
+Noise is reduced further still by an inlet silencer.

 The Webasto Dual-Top water/space heater in the author’s Tvan.
 Pic: caravanandmotorhomebooks.com